clicalmani/tonka/docs/relationship.md

 ## Introduction

 Database tables are often related to one another.
-For example, a blog post may have many comments or an order could be related to the user who placed it.
-Tonka ORM makes managing and working with these relationships easy, and supports a variety of common relationships:
+For example, a blog post may have many comments or an order could be related to the user who placed it. **Elegant ORM** makes managing and working with these relationships easy, and supports a variety of common relationships:

 - **One-to-One**: A single entity is associated with one other entity.
 - **One-to-Many**: A single entity is associated with multiple entities.